uploadcare/uploadcare-picture/README.md

 ## Install

-You can get it on npm
+You can get the component via npm:

 ```
 npm install uploadcare-picture